 Policy has not yet been established to determine if or when graduated students lose access to Multi-Factor Authentication through Yale’s MFA Duo service.
 At this time, your access to MFA Duo will remain indefinitely.

-You will lose access to check out Bass Media Equipment on May 22, 2018.
-Graduated students should not plan to check out or continue Bass Media reservations past May 22.
+You will lose access to check out Bass Media Equipment on May 21, 2019.
+Graduated students should not plan to check out or continue Bass Media reservations past May 21.
 Any such reservations will be subject to immediate recall.
-If you will be temporarily employed by Yale or earning Yale course credits during Summer 2018, you may request a 90 day extension by emailing email@example.com with your NetID, summer affiliation, and end date.
+If you will be temporarily employed by Yale or earning Yale course credits during Summer 2019, you may request a 90-day extension by emailing firstname.lastname@example.org with your NetID, summer affiliation, and end date.

-You will lose standard library borrowing privileges and access to resources such as Orbis on May 31, 2018.
-You may request, in person, a 90 day extension at the library services desk in Sterling Memorial Library.
+You will lose standard library borrowing privileges and access to resources such as Orbis on May 31, 2019.
+You may request, in person, a 90-day extension at the library services desk in Sterling Memorial Library.
 Alumni are also eligible for Alumni borrowing privileges for a fee.
 For information about other library resources see the Yale Library website.

 If you have any questions or need assistance, contact the ITS Help Desk at 203-432-9000.